 The burden of proof is on the claimant (the victim who is filing a suit against the other driver) after a car accident.
 You must prove that the other driver’s negligence directly resulted in the crash.
 Reach out to a Regan Zambri Long car accident lawyer today to receive expert legal strategies on how to move forward with your case.

-All three jurisdictions – Washington DC, Virginia, and Maryland, practice contributory negligence laws, which restricts the claimant from filing a personal injury suit if they contributed to the accident in any way.
+DC is one of only a handful of states that practice contributory negligence law, which restricts the claimant from filing a personal injury suit if they contributed to the accident in any way.
 For example, you may file a claim against a driver who was impaired at the time of your accident.
 However, if it is found that you were also speeding at the time of the accident, the judge or jury may decide you contributed to the crash and dismiss your claim.

 Our car accident lawyers at Regan Zambri Long understand the stress a car accident can put on an individual and their loved ones.
 We will not only handle the responsibility of the time restrictions for your claim, but we will also work to prove that the accident was in no way your fault.
 Reach out for your free consultation and let us help you secure the compensation you deserve.